-NO SCHOOL - DELAYED OPENING
+2.2 NO SCHOOL - DELAYED OPENING

 The required 180 days of school brings the closing of the school year well into the month of June.
 It is the feeling of the school board that it would be unwise to cancel school unless it is impossible for the buses to negotiate their route.
 Parents should use their discretion in sending students to school during inclement weather.
-In the event that school sessions are CANCELLED, a "No School" announcement will be broadcast over radio stations WZID (FM 95.7) and WGIR (AM 610).
-Televised announcements will be broadcast over WMUR (CH 9), WCVB (CH 5), WBZ (CH 4), and WFXT (CH 25).
-We also use the Blackboard Connect system and a message will be sent by phone.
-If there is no radio, televised, or Blackboard Connect announcement, school will be in session.
 A delayed opening is an option used when weather and road conditions may improve during the morning hours.
-This announcement will be available at the above listed sources.
 Regular school hours are 8:25 a.m. - 2:50 p.m.
 A 2-hour delay would start school at 10:25 a.m.
 School closing time remains the same (2:50 p.m.)